About Stafford

 About Us

-Stafford Animal Shelter is an open-door facility that accepts all pets in
+Stafford Animal Shelter accepts pets in

 need regardless of age, species, breed or medical condition.
 We have no